 Don’t Guess.
 When asked a question, it is imperative for both truthfulness and accuracy that you do not guess as to your response.
 Your response should only be limited to what you personally know with 100% accuracy.
 Do not provide absolute answers that may not be accurate or conclusions and opinions.
 Speculative answers are breeding ground for lawyers to formulate conclusions that aid their case.
 Appropriate responses to deposition questions do include “I do not know, or recall.”
 It is ok that you do not know the answer to every question asked, if the examiner has information stating your knowledge as to the fact, they will provide you with documentation to review to supplement your response.
 Further, if you do not understand the question being asked, do not guess.
 It is appropriate to ask for the question to be rephrased or state that you do not understand.
 Assuming a question may provide the examiner with information they did not ask for and you did not intend to provide.

 Depositions can be overwhelming if you have no prior knowledge or experience.
-Therefore, your Pensacola Divorce Attorney has provided some useful tips for the deposition process and is able to answer any further questions regarding this testimony.
-Contact your Pensacola Divorce Attorney today to discuss in detail your specific case and deposition testimony.
+Therefore, your attorney has provided some useful tips for the deposition process and is able to answer any further questions regarding this testimony.
+Contact your lawyer today to discuss in detail your specific case and deposition testimony.